cdg720/emnlp13/README.md

 Author: Do Kook Choe

 This code is used for experiments described in "Naive Bayes Word Sense Induction."
-You can download the SemEval 2010 Word Sense Induction task dataset from: http://www.cs.york.ac.uk/semeval2010_WSI/datasets.html.
+You can download the SemEval 2010 Word Sense Induction task dataset at: http://www.cs.york.ac.uk/semeval2010_WSI/datasets.html.

 USEAGE:
 1. cd src/